C0D3D3V/Moodle-DL/README.md

     - It allows you to delete entries from the database that are no longer available locally so that they can be downloaded again.
 - `moodle-dl --version`
     - Print program version and exit
+- `moodle-dl --log-responses`
+    - To generate a `responses.log` file, in which all JSON responses from Moodles are logged along with the requested URL
+    - This is for development and debugging purposes only.
+The log file may contain private data.

 ### Options
 Options can be combined with all the actions mentioned above.